< Back to Shopping

 11. Budget Considerations

-Consider your budget and wine coolers’ price point before purchasing.
-The price depends on the unit’s key features and how technologically advanced it is.
+Consider your budget and the wine coolers’ price point before purchasing.
+The price depends on the unit’s key features and its level of technological advancement.
 An entry-level wine cooler costs $5,00-$1,000.
 Within this price range, you can get the necessary temperature settings, a good insulation layer, and even a dual-zone feature at the higher end.

-The bottle capacity of the unit is low to medium and meant for ready-to-drink wine serving at bars and small restaurants or for home use.
-You can spend an extra $500 to get more space and use out of your unit.
-Cheaper models can lack precise humidity control features since the bottles stored in smaller units are often removed and used shortly after they are placed within the unit.
+The bottle capacity of the unit is low to medium and is suitable for serving ready-to-drink wine at bars, small restaurants, or for home use.
+You can spend an additional $500 to gain more space and utilize your unit more effectively.
+Cheaper models may lack precise humidity control features, as the bottles stored in smaller units are often removed and used shortly after they are placed within the unit.

 12. Maintenance and Care